varshit97/FileSharing/README.md

 # FileSharing

-A yet to be done python program for sharing files
+A python program which tranfers files from one computer to another

+1)Implemented TCP and UDP protocols
+2)Implemented all the commands asked